-Bright, lemony, and tangy, this salsa verde adds a pop of color and flavor to your favorite Mexican-inspired dishes.
-Simple to make in a food processor, read on for the recipe.
+Bright, lemony, and tangy, this broiled tomatillo salsa verde made in a food processor adds a pop of color and flavor to any dish.
+Read more now.

 Is there a meal or type of food you tend to make over and over again?